BartMassey/rust-nonstdio/README.md

 This crate is a WIP technology demo for a new design for Rust stdio.

+This sketch is inspired pretty heavily by UNIX stdio as it has evolved.
+It probably has a number of problems.

+## Architecture

+At the bottom level, stdin, stdout and stderr are `Mutex`-protected `File`s created from fds 0, 1, and 2 via `OnceCell` on first access (to any of them).
+Currently there is no check that the fds are valid.
+A raw interface is provided to get locked versions of the `File`s.

+At the buffered level, each stdio element can be wrapped an input/output buffer pair.
+The pair locks at the raw level to do I/O. The buffer object is custom and intended to provide reasonable efficiency.

+## Status

+* Raw stdout is working.

+* Buffered stdout is working.

+* TODO: Finish stdin, stderr.

+* TODO: Add the ability to lock buffered stdio by adding an `Option<MutexGuard>` to the buffer.
+This should also eliminate any need for a `ReentrantMutex`?

+* TODO: Add a line buffering option for buffered output.

+* TODO: Add a line reader for buffered input, returning a `String`.

+* TODO: Implement `BufRead` and `BufWrite` for buffered I/O.

+* TODO: Write `println!()` and friends.

 ## Background

-`Stdout` / `StdoutLock` always wraps an internal `LineWriter` that scans the output for line breaks and flushes there; this in turn sits atop a 1024-byte (hardcoded) `BufWriter`.
+In Rust `std::io`, `Stdout` / `StdoutLock` always wraps an internal `LineWriter` that scans the output for line breaks and flushes there; this in turn sits atop a 1024-byte (hardcoded) `BufWriter`.
 If you do a larger write to `Stdout` the `LineWriter` will flush the current buffer and pass the write through.
 As far as I can tell there is no way